United States v. Washington: Legal

+Decades of subsequent litigation

+Boldt's decision entitled tribes to collect half of fish from their usual and accustomed fishing grounds ("U&As"), as existed when the treaties were signed around 1855.
+Because the apportioned commercial fishing rights are highly valuable, this has led to decades of litigation as modern-day tribes dispute what grounds they fished at in 1855.
+The scarcity of actual evidence means that these disputes, which have increasingly become tribe vs. tribe, involve historical and anthropological debate over likely fishing habits hundreds of years ago.
+These further disputes, more than 80 in all, are called "sub-proceedings" and take on many characteristics of normal court cases while being tied to the original ancient case number, C70-9213.
+They continue to 2026, more than 50 years after Boldt's decision.
+Below are some (but not all).

 Collateral attacks

 After Boldt's decision, the Washington Department of Fisheries issued new regulations in compliance with the decision.
 The Puget Sound Gillnetters Association and the Washington State Commercial Passenger Fishing Vessel Association both filed lawsuits in state court to block the new regulations.
 These private concerns won at both the trial court (Note: The Thurston County Superior Court had held that the regulations were adopted due to the federal court ruling and had no basis in state law.
 The regulations were invalidated on those and other grounds.) and at the Washington Supreme Court.
 Washington Attorney General Slade Gorton, representing the State of Washington, supported the position of the private concerns and opposed the position of the United States and the tribes.
 The United States Supreme Court granted certiorari and vacated the decision of the Washington Supreme Court.

 Justice John Paul Stevens announced the decision of the court, which upheld Judge Boldt's order and overturned the rulings of the state courts.
 Stevens explicitly stated that Boldt could issue the orders that he did: "[t]he federal court unquestionably has the power to enter the various orders that state official and private parties have chosen to ignore, and even to displace local enforcement of those orders if necessary to remedy the violations of federal law found by the court."
 (Note: Stevens went to the point of quoting the Ninth Circuit's comments condemning the actions of the State of Washington, which said: